georgiIvanov/solc-log/README.md

 # SolcLog

-Logging helper library that reduces the time spent writing the same logging functions again and again.
+Logging library that **reduces** the time spent writing the same logging functions again and again.

-It is a temporary tool to understand codebases and **not designed** to include in production code.

-Features:
+### Features
 - Numbers formatting
 - Line delimiters
-- Stateful logs indentation
+- Logs indentation
+- Binary and hex representation of numbers

+> See `SLConsole.t.sol` for examples

 ## Usage